eduvpn/documentation/CLIENT_COMPAT.md

 As long as as the VPN client is based on OpenVPN >= 2.4 or OpenVPN 3 it should be possible to make it work.

+In case you are using eduVPN, you can find your organization in [this](https://status.eduvpn.org/) list.
+It will link to the server URL where you need to authenticate before being able to download a configuration file.
+This configuration file can then be used in the applications listed below.

 ## Windows

 * [OpenVPN Community client](https://openvpn.net/index.php/open-source/downloads.html)